Typhoon Mawar closes in on Guam as residents shelter, military sends away ships

 That was a slight downgrade from earlier when Mawar was reported to be a Category 4 “super typhoon,” meaning maximum sustained winds of 150 mph (241 kph) or greater.
 But it still posed extreme danger to life and property.

-Its center was about 75 miles (120 kilometers) southeast of the island and was moving to the north-northwest.

-The weather service warned of a “triple threat” of winds, torrential rains and life-threatening storm surge and said it could hit Wednesday afternoon in southern Guam.
-The territory lies west of the International Date Line and is a day ahead of the U.S. mainland and Hawaii.
+The weather service warned of “considerable damage” from a “triple threat” of winds, torrential rains and life-threatening storm surge of 4 to 6 feet (1.2 to 2 meters), with dangerous surf of 20 to 30 feet (6 to 9 meters).
+It said the storm could hit Wednesday afternoon in the southern part of Guam, which lies west of the International Date Line and is a day ahead of the U.S. mainland and Hawaii.

 “This is going to be a rough afternoon for us across the island,” Aydlett said.
 “So watch out.”